 Although these first couple of steps seem like a lot of work, they can significantly reduce the amount of clothing you need to pack, move, and unpack in your new home.

-- Once you’ve determined the clothes you intend to keep, go ahead and wash these clothes as you don’t want to pack items that may be dirty with clean clothing items.
+- Once you’ve determined the clothes, you intend to keep, go ahead and wash these clothes as you don’t want to pack items that may be dirty with clean clothing items.

-- As you pull the items from the dryer, sort them by a family member and by season.
-This provides you with a great starting point as you will now have piles of clothing that are out of season that you can begin to pack into moving containers instead of placing them back into closets or dressers.
+- As you pull the items from the dryer, sort them by family member and by season.
+This provides a great starting point as you will now have piles of clothing that are out of season that you can begin to pack into moving containers instead of placing them back into closets or dressers.

 Common Options for Packing Clothing